-Samsung's Galaxy Tab S-series is one of the best names in Android tablets, and it was nearly a year ago we saw the Tab S3 announced.
-Is a Galaxy Tab S4 in store at MWC 2018?
-We'll find out for sure on Sunday 25 February, with Samsung's press conference scheduled for 5pm GMT (6pm CET).
+Samsung's Galaxy Tab S-series is one of the best names in Android tablets, and it was over a year ago we saw the Tab S3 announced.
+The Galaxy Tab S4 is coming soon, and it's all about the screen.

 When is the Samsung Galaxy Tab S4 release date?

 Samsung is hosting a launch event for the Galaxy Note 9 on 9 August, but most sources are pointing to IFA 2018 for the Tab S4 launch.
 If true this would mean a second Unpacked event is likely to take place on 29 August, and it's then that we'll see the Tab S4 unveiling.

 How much will the Samsung Galaxy Tab S4 cost?

 The Samsung Galaxy Tab S3 is not cheap at £599 (RRP, now around £499), and we don't think the premium tablet will get any cheaper in its next generation.
 If anything it will become more expensive, and we could see an RRP more in line with that of its S-series: £689.

 What new features can we expect in the Samsung Galaxy Tab S4?

 There are a lot of new rumours circulating on the web about what we'll see from the Tab S4.
 Chief among these is the fact it will include a larger 10.5in screen, but with a taller aspect ratio and smaller bezels (previously 9.7in, 4:3).
 This will be partly achieved by the removal of the physical home button and the Samsung logo from the front.